 Yes.
-If you have a disabled hang tag or license plate, you don’t have to pay the parking meters, and there is no time limit on the time zones.
+If you have a disabled hang tag or license plate, you don’t have to pay the parking meters.
+Private parking lots and garages may have different rules and regulations.

 The answer is yes, however there is a 12 hour time limit.
 Motorcycles and scooters do not have to pay for parking for the first 12 consecutive hours.
 After 12 hours, it is possible a driver could receive a citation.

 For all questions regarding parking citations, please visit the City’s Municipal Court website.
 If you get a parking ticket but made the responsible decision of taking a taxi or bus home, we’ll waive the ticket!
 Bring your ticket and taxi or bus receipt to 1111 Rio Grande Street

 To report a malfunctioning parking paystation or single space meter, call 3-1-1 for assistance.

 Parking costs $2 per hour for all City of Austin-owned, on-street, metered parking spaces.
 The University of Texas Campus and meters near the State Capital Complex and State-owned facilities may be managed by the State of Texas or the University of Texas.
 Read all parking signs carefully.

 For every $1 spent, $0.40 goes toward downtown improvement projects including sidewalk improvements, street reconstruction, and other transportation initiatives.
 To help ensure safety of citizens in the evening, a portion of remaining funds will pay for parking enforcement officers who will provide enhanced security in coordination with the Austin Police Department.

 On-street parking is intended for visitors seeking short-term convenient parking.
 Time limits are set to encourage turnover of these parking spaces in order to allow other visitors an opportunity to find convenient parking.